sofa-framework/Optimus/ReadMe.md

 In general, Optimus scenes are written in Python(3) (occasionally in XML).
 It is recommended to use YAML (Python module) to define parameters of scenes.
 Enormously increases the efficiency and avoids mishaps.

-Examples are given folder examples:
+Examples are given in folder examples:

 `SingleParameterIdentification`

 -   An example showing stochastic identification of Young's modulus of a homogeneous beam subjected to gravity.

--   It's necessary to generate observations first: runSofa identify1YoungMod_GenObs.py --argv beamApplyForce.yml
+-   It's necessary to generate observations first: runSofa identify1YoungMod_GenObs.py

--   The data assimilation is exectued by running: runSofa identify1YoungMod_SDA.py --argv beamApplyForce.yml
+-   The data assimilation is exectued by running: runSofa identify1YoungMod_SDA.py

 `MultipleParameterIdentification`

 -   An example similar to previous, but estimated 10 Young's moduli of a heterogeneous cylinder under gravity.

--   It's necessary to generate observations first: runSofa identify10YoungMods_GenObs.py --argv cylinder10AppliedGravity.yml
+-   It's necessary to generate observations first: runSofa identify10YoungMods_GenObs.py

--   The data assimilation is exectued by running: runSofa identify10YoungMods_SDA.py --argv cylinder10AppliedGravity.yml
+-   The data assimilation is exectued by running: runSofa identify10YoungMods_SDA.py

 `SpringStiffnessIdentification`